-A non-AP VHT beamformee that receives a VHT NDP Announcement frame from a VHT beamformer with which it is associated or has an established DLS or TDLS session and that contains the VHT beamformee's AID in the AID subfield of the first (or only) STA Info field and also receives a VHT NDP a SIFS after the VHT NDP Announcement frame shall transmit the PPDU containing its VHT Compressed Beamforming feedback a SIFS after the VHT NDP.
-A VHT beamformee that is an AP, mesh STA, or STA that is a member of an IBSS, that receives a VHT NDP Announcement frame with the RA matching its MAC address and the AID subfield of the only STA Info field set to 0, and that also receives a VHT NDP a SIFS after the VHT NDP Announcement frame shall transmit the PPDU containing its VHT Compressed Beamforming feedback a SIFS after the VHT NDP.
-The TXVECTOR parameter CH_BANDWIDTH of the PPDU containing the VHT Compressed Beamforming feedback shall be set to indicate a bandwidth not wider than that indicated in the
+A non-AP S1G beamformee that receives an S1G NDP Announcement frame from an S1G beamformer with which it is associated or has an established DLS or TDLS session and that contains the S1G beamformee's AID in the AID subfield of the first (or only) STA Info field and also receives an S1G NDP a SIFS after the S1G NDP Announcement frame shall transmit the PPDU containing its S1G Compressed Beamforming feedback a SIFS after the S1G NDP.
+An S1G beamformee that is an AP, mesh STA, or STA that is a member of an IBSS, that receives an S1G NDP Announcement frame with the RA matching its MAC address and the AID subfield of the only STA Info field set to 0, and that also receives an S1G NDP a SIFS after the S1G NDP Announcement frame shall transmit the PPDU containing its S1G Compressed Beamforming feedback a SIFS after the S1G NDP.
+The TXVECTOR parameter CH_BANDWIDTH of the PPDU containing the S1G Compressed Beamforming feedback shall be set to indicate a bandwidth not wider than that indicated in the

-RXVECTOR parameter CH_BANDWIDTH of the received VHT NDP frame.
-A STA ignores received VHT NDP Announcement, VHT NDP, and Beamforming Report Poll frames if dot11VHTSUBeamformeeImplemented is false.
+RXVECTOR parameter CH_BANDWIDTH of the received S1G NDP frame.
+A STA ignores received S1G NDP Announcement, S1G NDP, and Beamforming Report Poll frames if dot11S1GSUBeamformeeImplemented is false.

-A VHT beamformee shall indicate the maximum number of space-time streams it can receive in a VHT NDP in the Beamformee STS Capability field.
-If the beamformee is a non-AP STA, this shall also be the maximum total number of space-time streams that the STA can receive in a VHT MU PPDU.
+An S1G beamformee shall indicate the maximum number of space-time streams it can receive in an S1G NDP in the Beamformee STS Capability field.
+If the beamformee is a non-AP STA, this shall also be the maximum total number of space-time streams that the STA can receive in an S1G MU PPDU.

-An example of the VHT sounding protocol with a single VHT beamformee is shown in Figure 9-51 (Example of the sounding protocol with a single VHT beamformee).
+An example of the S1G sounding protocol with a single S1G beamformee is shown in Figure 9-51 (Example of the sounding protocol with a single S1G beamformee).

 { In this figure replace every instance of “VHT” with “S1G”. }

-Figure 9-51—Example of the sounding protocol with a single VHT beamformee
+Figure 9-53—Example of the sounding protocol with a single S1G beamformee

-A non-AP VHT beamformee that receives a VHT NDP Announcement frame from a VHT beamformer with which it is associated or has an established DLS or TDLS session and that contains the VHT beamformee’s AID in the AID subfield of a STA Info field that is not the first STA Info field shall transmit its VHT Compressed Beamforming feedback a SIFS after receiving a Beamforming Report Poll with RA matching its MAC address and a non-bandwidth signaling TA obtained from the TA field matching the MAC address of the VHT beamformer.
-If the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the received Beamforming Report Poll frame is valid, the TXVECTOR parameter CH_BANDWIDTH of the PPDU containing the VHT Compressed Beamforming feedback shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the Beamforming Report Poll frame; otherwise, the TXVECTOR parameter CH_BANDWIDTH of the PPDU containing VHT Compressed Beamforming feedback shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH of the Beamforming Report Poll frame.
+A non-AP S1G beamformee that receives an S1G NDP Announcement frame from an S1G beamformer with which it is associated or has an established DLS or TDLS session and that contains the S1G beamformee’s AID in the AID subfield of a STA Info field that is not the first STA Info field shall transmit its S1G Compressed Beamforming feedback a SIFS after receiving a Beamforming Report Poll with RA matching its MAC address and a non-bandwidth signaling TA obtained from the TA field matching the MAC address of the S1G beamformer.
+If the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the received Beamforming Report Poll frame is valid, the TXVECTOR parameter CH_BANDWIDTH of the PPDU containing the S1G Compressed Beamforming feedback shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the Beamforming Report Poll frame; otherwise, the TXVECTOR parameter CH_BANDWIDTH of the PPDU containing S1G Compressed Beamforming feedback shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH of the Beamforming Report Poll frame.

-An example of the VHT sounding protocol with more than one VHT beamformee is shown in Figure 9-7 (Example of dual CTS mechanism (STBC initiator)).
+An example of the S1G sounding protocol with more than one S1G beamformee is shown in Figure 9-7 (Example of dual CTS mechanism (STBC initiator)).

 { In this figure replace every instance of “VHT” with “S1G”. }

-Figure 9-52—Example of the sounding protocol with more than one VHT beamformee
+Figure 9-54—Example of the sounding protocol with more than one S1G beamformee